smalltalk-from-scratch — Part 6

 The scrollbar erases itself by restoring the saved pixels.
 This pattern — save screen region, draw UI element, restore on removal — runs throughout the entire MVC system.
 Getting the System Browser’s four panes to appear, scroll correctly, and not corrupt each other’s screen regions required all of this working in concert.

 The title bar says “Smalltalk-2026” — that name was being used loosely before the fork was formalized — but this is the Smalltalk-80 branch, not the Canvas fork.
-What it shows is the system after two additions beyond the authentic 1983 baseline: the upgrade from 1bpp monochrome to 32bpp color, and a preliminary BitBlt-based syntax highlighter.
+The screenshot shows two additions beyond the authentic 1983 baseline: the upgrade from 1bpp monochrome to 32bpp color, and a preliminary BitBlt-based syntax highlighter.
+The character visible in the assignment positions is the actual Smalltalk-80 assignment arrow, rendered from the 1bpp glyph strip — in the original 1983 font the arrow is a single glyph.

 And the system never stopped running.
 Even sitting here with no user interaction, the ControlManager>>searchForActiveController loop was spinning: [Processor yield. detect: [...isControlWanted...]] whileTrue.
 The original Smalltalk-80 was designed for the Alto, a machine with no battery, no other processes, and nothing better to do with its CPU.
 On a laptop in 2025, this design was untenable.
 Fixing it became the first priority in the fork.